grammyjs/website/site/docs/plugins/conversations.md

 An update can mean that a text message was sent, or a button was pressed, or something was edited, or virtually any other action was performed by the user.
 Check out the full list in the Telegram docs [here](https://core.telegram.org/bots/api#update).

-Usually, outside of the conversations plugin, every one of these updates would be handled by [the middleware system](/guide/middleware.md) of your bot.
+Usually, outside of the conversations plugin, each of these updates would be handled by the [middleware system](/guide/middleware.md) of your bot.
 Hence, your bot would handle the update via a context object which gets passed to your handlers.

 In conversations, you will obtain this new context object from the `wait` call.